 Quick Answer

-Bottom line: Choose GovWin IQ if you pursue federal contracts over $10M and need analyst access.
+Bottom line: Choose Civic IQ if your team sells to cities, counties, K-12, or special districts and wants early buying signals before the RFP even exists.
+Choose GovWin IQ if you pursue large national-government contracts over $10M and need analyst access.
 Choose GovSpend if you need historical SLED spend benchmarks.
-Choose Civic IQ if your team sells to cities, counties, K-12, or special districts and wants early buying signals before the RFP even exists.

-The b2g market intelligence space has grown crowded, but three platforms dominate the conversation: GovWin IQ (by Deltek), GovSpend, and Civic IQ.
-Each solves a different version of the same problem—finding government contract opportunities before your competitors do.
+The b2g market intelligence space has grown crowded, but three platforms dominate the conversation: Civic IQ, GovWin IQ (by Deltek), and GovSpend.
+Each solves a different version of the same problem, finding government contract opportunities before your competitors do.

 Understanding their differences is not a minor pricing decision.
 The wrong platform costs your team time chasing stale leads, while the right one surfaces deals six to eighteen months before an RFP ever drops.